This module consists of a mix of high-level, core, low-level and

 scatterers.

-: a real value
+tol_, rtol_: a real value

-rtol_G = 10^{\textbf{ncut(3)}}
+rtol_G = 10^{\textbf{ncut(3)}}.

-: contains $\overline{\mathscr{C}}$ at the specified
+N_OC: contains \(\overline{\mathscr{C}}\) at the specified

 grid points, wavelengths, and incidence.

-: an integer variable containing the verbosity
+verb_: an integer variable containing the verbosity

 value is 1).

-: a vector of specified
+wavelen: a vector of specified

 wavelength(s).